dapr/proposals/0011-R-multiple_reminders_actors_impl.md

 	SetHaltActorFns(haltFn HaltActorFn, haltAllFn HaltAllActorsFn)
 	// SetOnAPILevelUpdate sets the function to be called when the API level is updated.
 	SetOnAPILevelUpdate(fn func(apiLevel uint32))
+	// SetOnTableUpdateFn sets afterTableUpdateFn, which is the function invoked after table updates,
+	// such as draining actors and resetting reminders.
+	SetOnTableUpdateFn(fn func())

 	// PlacementHealthy returns true if the placement service is healthy.
 	PlacementHealthy() bool